2022 airline baggage rules for bikes

 By clicking on the + button next to the airline name you can see the luggage allowances based on the fare type.
 Where an airline charges a fee for all luggage the columns are blank.

-This table was last updated July 2021 and is reviewed every few months.
+This table was last updated in January 2022 and is reviewed every few months.
 Please ensure you check with the airline directly before you book your travel to confirm that the rules have not changed.